zihuahu/ccr-examples/slurm/2_ApplicationSpecific/alphafold/README.md

 # Example AlphaFold job

-Provided is an example AlphaFold slurm job and [T11050.fasta](./T1050.fasta) is a protein sequence.
+Provided is an example AlphaFold Slurm batch job ([alpha-fold-test.sh](./alpha-fold-test.sh)) and example protein sequence data ([T11050.fasta](./T1050.fasta)) for validation and testing.

-A couple notes on running AlphaFold:
+Notes on running AlphaFold:

 - AlphaFold does not currently support nvidia H100 cards.
 So you'll want to use any of our A100 or V100 GPU nodes.
 - CCR has downloaded the full genetic databases and model parameters and the path is automatically included when running run_alphafold.py.
 The full path can be found here: